python/cpython/Doc/library/ctypes.rst

 items in the data array, the size of one item, and a pointer to the comparison function, the callback.
-The callback will then be called with two pointers to items, and it must return a negative integer if the first item is smaller than the second, a zero if they are equal, and a positive integer else.
+The callback will then be called with two pointers to items, and it must return a negative integer if the first item is smaller than the second, a zero if they are equal, and a positive integer otherwise.

 So our callback function receives pointers to integers, and must return an integer.
 First we create the ``type`` for the callback function::